Chanakyasarma/Samvaad-The_chat_app/README.md

 The most challenging part was figuring out how the data structure should be.
 One new thing I learned was indexing in Firebase.
 That was new to me and something I can take with me into the future.

-## 🤔 How Can It Be Improved?

-It would be amazing if users were able to send GIFs and stickers, just like on WhatsApp.
-Also, being able to send voice messages and videos to each other would greatly improve the project.
-Adding testing would be beneficial as well, something I definitely plan to do next time.

-## 🐛 Current Bug

-So far, I'm not really sure if there are any bugs.
-However, there might be some issues on the mobile version.
-I tested it out on my phone (iPhone 14 Pro Max), and so far it looks good there, but on smaller devices or Android phones, it might look a bit odd.
-I'm not sure from that side, but there might be some bugs to iron out.

 <details>